The Adventures of the American Rabbit: Production

 An American/Japanese co-production between Murakami-Wolf-Swenson (now Fred Wolf Films Dublin) and Toei Animation, The Adventures of the American Rabbit was based upon the poster character of the same name created by pop artist Stewart Moskowitz.
 The artist's characters were adopted as the mascots for many major Japanese companies, hence the film's backing by Japanese investors and the participation of the aforementioned Toei Animation.
 Legendary animator Shingo Araki was among the animation staff working on the film.
 The screenplay was written by Norman Lenzer, from the ABC television movie The Point!.
 It was co-directed by Fred Wolf and long-time Toei Animation director Nobutaka Nishizawa.

 Release and reception

 The film was among the first to be released by Clubhouse Pictures, a division of independent distributor, Atlantic Releasing, which specialized in children's entertainment.
 It was not well received by critics or audiences through its original run.
-The film made $291,126 during its opening weekend from 242 screens and ran for two months, grossing $1,268,443.
+The film was released January 17, 1986 and grossed $291,126 during its opening weekend from 242 screens and ran for two months, grossing $1,268,443.

 Charles Solomon of the Los Angeles Times said, "Both the writing and the animation in The Adventures of the American Rabbit are so inept that the viewer expects the governor to interrupt the film and declare the theater a disaster area!"

 MGM Home Entertainment released American Rabbit on DVD in February 2005.
 It was presented in fullscreen (as opposed to its original widescreen release) and contained no extras.